 - Search for the line: #log_min_duration_statement = -1

-- Save the file and reload the PostgreSQL configuration: service postgresql reload
+- Save the file and execute this command to reload the PostgreSQL configuration:

 - The log file will now be written to: /var/lib/pgsql/data/pg_log/